DKMS37/Bamazon/README.md

       ```
 We can verify that everything works fine by looking at the two images below:

-  * this first image below shows we only have a total of "10" product_name
+  * this first image below shows we only have a total of "10" product_name.
   ![Image](https://github.com/DKMS37/Bamazon/blob/master/images/bamazonManager_database_addNewProduct_9.PNG)

   * this second image below shows we have now a total of "11" product_name